schmittjoaopedro/schmittjoaopedro.github.io/_posts/2023-02-03-long-running-performance-tests-gatling.md

 |Database size, db.r5.xlarge|0.8%|25232|2|652|20%|
 |Min PODs|0.9%|29351|3|517|60%|

-By analyzing the table above, if we had to select the two best param optimizations, a reasonable choice would be the *CPU* and *CPU Target* as they reduced the most the error rate.
-Considering this was the main optimizing goal.
+By analyzing the table above, if we had to select the two best optimization params, a reasonable choice would be the *CPU* and *CPU Target* as they reduced the most the error rate (considering this was the main optimizing goal).
-On the other side, if we focus on optimizing the load on the database side, maybe the best options could be the combination of *CPU* and *Database size*.
+On the other side, if we were focusing on optimizing the load on the database side, maybe the best options could be the combination of *CPU* and *Database size*.
 The point is, considering the analysis you are conducting, this table is very helpful because it allows you to trade-off what are the most important decisions you could take considering the current context you are in.

 Because this is an iterative process, after you apply the fine-tuning from your experiment's final analysis, you can repeat the same process and keep going this way until you get to a point where the team/company feels comfortable with the decisions made.

 ## Conclusions

 Critical systems made for scalability in a resilient and performant way are made on top of experimental methods.
-Like in science we hypothesize, experiment, and draw conclusions, and keep doing this way until we reach a point where the team feels comfortable to release the new version to the wide public.
+Like in science we hypothesize, experiment, and draw conclusions, and keep doing this way until we reach a point where the team feels comfortable to release a new version of the system to the wide public.

-Every system has its peculiarities, and one architecture that worked for one project is not a guarantee that it will work for another project.
-It means that creating tailored experiments for each project brings a lot of value, as you can customize the kind of requests and metrics you analyze that are more important for that system context.
+Every system has its peculiarities, and an architecture that worked for one project doesn't guarantee it will work for another project.
+It means that creating tailored experiments for each project brings lots of value, as you can customize the requests and metrics that are more important for that system analysis.

 Before taking this route, also consider how important it's for your project to reach a certain level of resilience and scalability.
-Some systems are more critical than others and require more rigor in the decisions made, which means, very simple systems might not go under this experimental path in many cases.
+Some systems are more critical than others and require more rigor in the decisions made, which means, in many cases very simple systems might not go under this experimental path as it can be expensive to conduct for the company.